HL7NZ/hpi/input/pagecontent/businessView.md

 The current suppliers to the HPI and the frequency they supply register updates are:

+* Chinese Medicine Council of New Zealand (weekly)
 * Chiropractic Board (monthly)
 * Dental Council (weekly)
 * Dietitians Board (monthly)